-Demerit points for speeding
+Demerit points for a speeding ticket.

 - Between 16 and 29 km/hr over the limit – three demerit points